nuxxafk/nuxxafk.github.io/_posts/2025-06-10-What-The-Hell.md

 i've been so busy i can no longer remember what happened last week lol so yeah, i'm pretty much unavailable now.

-it's pretty much impossible to get time from me now, i can't even free up my schedule for myself, lol
+it's impossible to get time from me now, i can't even free up my schedule for myself, lol

 anyway,